james-clarusway/katakoda/kubernetes-objects/step4.md

 `kubectl rollout undo deploy clarus-deploy --to-revision=1`{{copy}}

-- Show the rollout history and show that we have revision 2, 3 and 4.
-Explain that original revision, which is `revision 1`, becomes `revision 4`.
+- Display the rollout history and note that we have revision 2, 3 and 4.
+Pay attention that original revision, which is `revision 1`, becomes `revision 4`.

 `kubectl rollout history deploy clarus-deploy kubectl rollout history deploy clarus-deploy --revision=2